 Just because you’re not Irish doesn’t mean you can’t join in the fun.
 The Irish Fair welcomes 100,000 people each year of all ages and heritages.
 Your four-legged friends are invited, too!

-The 39th annual Irish Fair of Minnesota.
+The 40th annual Irish Fair of Minnesota.
 This family-friendly event is jam-packed with dozens of dance performances, live music, the popular Zero K race (which is exactly what it sounds like—three meters of heart-pumping exercise) Gaelic sports, a Celtic marketplace, cultural area and, of course, Irish food and drinks.
 Returning this year is The Celtic Kitchen, with food demonstrations, samples and chef competitions.
-Musical acts include We Banjo 3, Gaelic Storm, Altan, Doolin', The Screaming Orphans and Wild Colonial Boys—preview the groups with Irish Fair’s Spotify playlist.
+Musical acts include We Banjo 3, Screaming Orphans, Doolin', Aoife Scott, The High Kings and The Fitzgeralds.

 For the full schedule of events, click here.